 Reasons patients don’t show up for their appointments

-While every situation is unique, there are a few common themes we hear from patients about why they don’t show up for their appointment.
+While every situation is unique, there are a few common themes we hear from patients about why they don’t show up for their appointments.
 Here are a few of those (and what you can do about it):

-Read more blogs about no-show rates and appointment reminders?
+Read more blogs about no-show rates and appointment reminders:

-No Show Policies that Won’t Scare off Patients
+No-Show Policies that Won’t Scare Off Patients

 10 Truly Awesome Ways to Reduce No-Shows